Cloud Chi Studios Inc.

 The Chinese Internal Martial Arts I Teach

-Their are three generally known styles which emphasize Qi development more seriously than other styles and are therefore considered “internal”.
+Their are three generally known styles which emphasise Qi development more seriously than other styles and are therefore considered “internal”.
 These three styles are Taijiquan, Xingyiquan and Baguazhang.
 Before I discuss their differences, I would like to point out their similarities.
 First, they all concentrate on training the Qi circulation and building it up to a higher level.
-Second, they all emphasize a calm and peaceful mind.
+Second, they all emphasise a calm and peaceful mind.
 Finally, they all are very effective in improving health and longevity.

 1. Taijiquan: